|Quick Facts: Correctional Officers and Bailiffs|

 |Moderate-term on-the-job training|

 Working in a correctional institution can be stressful and dangerous.
-Correctional officers and jailers have one of the highest rates of injuries and illnesses, often resulting from confrontations with inmates.
-Security must be provided 24 hours a day in correctional facilities, so officers work in shifts that cover all hours of the day and night, weekends and holidays.
-Bailiffs work with prisoners, who may become violent.
+Correctional officers work in shifts that cover all hours of the day and night, including weekends and holidays.
+Bailiffs usually work when court is in session.

-Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
-Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
-Some federal agencies also require some college education or related work experience.
+Correctional officers and bailiffs typically need a high school diploma to enter their occupation.
+They typically go to a training academy and then are assigned to a facility, where they receive on-the-job training.
+Although qualifications vary by state and agency, many agencies have an age requirement for correctional officers.
+Some federal agencies also require officers to have a bachelor’s degree or related work experience.

-The median annual wage for correctional officers and bailiffs was $39,700 in May 2014.
+The median annual wage for correctional officers and jailers was $49,610 in May 2022.